PC components and connectors are essential for any computer system, and it’s important to know which ones are compatible with each other.

 Computers use RAM to store information and provide fast access to it.
 Modern computers have multiple levels of RAM, ranging from tiny chips in mobile phones to large DRAM chips in servers, as well as RAM built into the motherboard.
 The more RAM a computer has, the faster it can process information and run programs.

-RAM is made up of several components, including transistors, resistors, capacitors, and other electronic components that work together like a circuit.
-These components are crafted with specific features that determine how well the chip performs.
+RAM consists of transistors, resistors, capacitors, and other electronic components working together like a circuit.
+These components have specific features that determine the chip’s performance.
 For example, larger transistors have a higher gain and better current handling capability than smaller ones.
 A particular chip’s physical size also determines its speed and price.

 Video graphics array port

-Video graphics array (VGA) port is a standard port found on most personal computers.
-VGA ports are used to connect monitors or projectors to your computer.
+The Video Graphics Array (VGA) port, a standard on most personal computers, connects monitors or projectors to your computer.

 VGA ports use analog signals and can only display images in black and white.
-But, today, VGA ports are often found on laptops and desktops that have built-in displays, such as the HP Pavilion 14z.
+Today, laptops and desktops with built-in displays, like the HP Pavilion 14z, often feature VGA ports.

-VGA ports are also used for video output in situations where you want to connect a video projector or television set to your computer.
-The cable that connects VGA ports is called a VGA cable and comes in various lengths, from one foot up to 19 feet.
+VGA ports are used for video output to connect a video projector or television set to your computer.
+VGA cables, which come in lengths from one foot to 19 feet, connect these ports.

 Hard drive

 A hard drive stores data on one or more physical disks.
-The disk is physically attached to the computer and contains all of the program files, pictures, music, and videos that the user saves onto it.
+The disk, physically attached to the computer, stores all program files, pictures, music, and videos saved by the user.

 Monitor